Inspection Reports for

 Visit Reason

-The inspection was conducted following a complaint alleging that a male nurse aide put his hands down a resident's pants, prompting investigation of potential abuse.
+The inspection was conducted following a complaint alleging that a male nurse aide put his hands down a resident's pants, prompting an investigation into possible abuse.

 Complaint Details